watson-intu/self/README.md

 Clone the Intu git repository onto your local machine by running the following two commands in your terminal:

-  * `git clone --branch master --recursive git@github.com:watson-intu/self.git`
+  * `git clone --branch develop --recursive git@github.com:watson-intu/self.git`

  If the above command fails, you may need to go add your public ssh key into your profile on github.
 See https://help.github.com/articles/signing-commits-with-gpg/